 5. Arthur Bryant’s BBQ, Kansas City

-Arthur Bryant’s is a well-known Kansas City BBQ staple.
+is a well-known Kansas City BBQ staple.
 They serve their smoked meats with Wonder bread and fries in a simple, self-service atmosphere.
-It is considered by some to be the most famous BBQ restaurant in the U.S. With history dating back to 1908, its current incarnation began in 1940 and for many years it was located at 18th and Euclid.
+It is considered by some to be the most famous BBQ restaurant in the U.S. and definitely the best BBQ in Missouri.
+With history dating back to 1908, its current incarnation began in 1940 and for many years it was located at 18th and Euclid.
 It has been at its current location since 1958.

 6. Town Topic Hamburgers, Kansas City